-Off the top of my head (Disney movie pun intended) this is one of the tastiest side dishes I’ve tried.
+Off the top of my head (Disney movie pun intended) this French classic is one of the prettiest and tastiest side dishes I’ve tried.

-Serve them both with some crusty bread on the side so you can wipe the plate clean.
+All you need is a slice of crusty bread on the side so you can wipe your plate clean.

 Thai noodle salad

 Bring a delicious Asian twist to your roasted quail with a serving of this colorful noodle salad.
 And despite the name, there are actually more veggies than noodles here, making it extra healthy.

 But what truly makes this special is the luscious peanut sauce, which has a sweet-savory flavor that will keep you coming back for more.